 Sitting on the concrete floor and playing with a tiny Hot Wheels car toy that I was flying around in the sky of an imaginary parking lot, I asked him: "Dad?
 When will we have flying cars?".

 So I asked more specifically: "Do you think that by the year 2000 we will have flying cars?”.

-He said "yes" with so much confidence that, to this day, I still wonder if he didn't believe himself.
-Maybe I just refuse to think that he would have lied to his son on such a serious topic.
+He said "yes" with so much confidence that, to this day, I still wonder if he didn't believe it himself.
+Maybe I just refuse to think he would have lied to his son on such a serious topic.

 2010, I moved to America.
-In a small town that has barely enough funding to protect itself from another flood, where people die from drug abuse, where cars can (once again) barely drive and where my best friends live in houses made of wood, deep in the forest.
+In a small town with barely enough funding to protect itself from another flood, where too many people die from drug use, where cars can (once again) barely drive, and where my best friends live in houses made of wood, deep in the forest.

 I knew by then that Science Fiction would not come.
 That it was all a lie.
 Stories to imagine some kind of exciting future for ourselves.
 A way for us to deny the simple fact: we fucked it up.
-We are the last ones.
+We were the last ones.

 I entered Retrocity in 2037.

 2050.
 I like to caress the black walls when I wander the streets at night.
 I listen to the sirens of police cars in the distance.
-I watch the rain falling on the neon lights.
+I watch the rain falling through the neon lights.

-The sirens gets closer.
+The siren gets closer.